faangbait/django-docker-spawner/README.md

 - This step (or a similar ipvlan) step is required, so that all django instances are served on port 80.

 1. Clone/cd into the repo
+2. Probably edit docker-compose.yaml's postgres volume unless you're also /home/ss/
-2. Run ./start_project.sh
+3. Run ./start_project.sh
-3. Enter the project name; will become the folder name in this directory.
+4. Enter the project name; will become the folder name in this directory.
 Keep it simple; no spaces.